 Roundabout was a mid-1960s Auckland based, nationwide, Top 40 show, hosted by Chris Parkinson, recorded at Astor Studios in Grafton Road.
 Sponsored by Helena Rubinstein makeup and The Chemists Guild, the responsible advertising agency renamed Parkinson as Christopher Day.
 In 1966, as a result of Parkinson's ties to the new pirate, Radio Hauraki, he was replaced by Barry Simeon, who the agency renamed as Barry Knight.
 It seems to have ended when Simeon too, moved to Hauraki.

 From 25 March 1966 NZ Listener asked readers to vote popular tunes onto the magazine’s hit parade each week.
 Thus the NZ Listener’s chart, called the Pop-O-Meter from 1970, initially captured only the choices of those who bought the magazine and bothered to complete the coupon inside and post it in.
 This was hardly a reflection of the taste of the nation.
-From September 1970 the Pop-O-Meter used impromptu sales data compiled by the radio stations.
-It seems not to have been scientific in any way but it was a quantum leap in accuracy.
+From September 1970 the Pop-O-Meter used impromptu data compiled by the radio stations.
+It seems not to have been scientific in any way and could not really be regarded as a proper sales chart but it was something of a leap in accuracy.
 The chart shows were hosted until late 1966 by Pete Sinclair, intially as The Top Twenty and then as The Hit Parade.

 Perhaps the most important (and highly regarded) of the regional radio charts was the Saturday night 2ZC chart from Napier.
 Hosted by Neville Chamberlain, The Fabulous Fifty began as a Top 20 in 1960, and became a Top 40 in early 1961.
 When he moved to Wellington in late 1961 Keith Richardson took over, and hosted the show until 1966.
 Early that year it was renamed The Fabulous Fifty.